sbb-design-systems/digital.sbb.ch/src/en/design-system/legacy/components/datepicker/variants-states.md

   title: 'Calendar layer'
 }) }}

-The tab sequence within the calender layer is defined as follows:{.lead}
+The tab sequence within the calender layer is defined as follows: {.lead}
 1. month back
 2. month forward
 3. year back
 4. year forward
 5. range of the individual days.
-If the focus is in the range of days, the arrow keys can be used to navigate left, right, up and down within the days.{.lead}
+If the focus is in the range of days, the arrow keys can be used to navigate left, right, up and down within the days. {.lead}

 ## Specification
 {{ specificationLinks({